metacritical/kile/README.md

     CTRL-Q: Quit
     CTRL-F: Find string in file (ESC to exit search, arrows to navigate)

-Kilo does not depend on any library (not even curses).
+Kile does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.

-The project is in alpha stage and was written in just a few hours taking code from my other two projects, load81 and linenoise.
+Kilo project is in alpha stage and was written in just a few hours taking code from my other two projects, load81 and linenoise thus by mechanism of inheritance Kile has some of these features aswell.
+But these may not remain so for long.

-People are encouraged to use it as a starting point to write other editors or command line interfaces that are more advanced than the usual REPL style CLI.

 Kilo was written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.

+Kile is being written by Pankaj Doharey and continues to use the same BSD license as the original Kilo as Kile is a dereivative work.